Pedro Sarmiento, 3rd Marquis of Mancera

 Pedro Sarmiento, 3rd Marquis of Mancera and Count of Gondomar, Grandee of Spain (c.
 1625 – 1715) was a Spanish nobleman.

 He was the son of Don Diego Sarmiento de Acuña, 2nd Count of Gondomar and of Francisca María de Toledo.

 Descendants

-In 1482, the Count married Teresa de Toledo, daughter of García Álvarez de Toledo, 1st Duke of Alba, with whom he had seven children.
-He married for a second time with María de Cabrera y Bobadilla, daughter of Andrés de Cabrera, 1st Marquis of Moya, with whom he had one more child.
+Pedro Sarmiento married María Josefa de Carvajal, condesa del Puerto (died 1693) with whom he had two daughters.
+He married for a second time with Inés de Palafox, with whom he had one more daughter.